 Traumatic Brain Injury Affects Communication Skills

-Dr. Sayyad was hopeful R.C. would improve with time as he rested and his brain healed.
-Brain injuries can vary a lot from person to person, and she said it was clear his care plan would need to focus on speech in particular.
+R.C.’s doctors were hopeful the aphasia would improve with time as R.C. rested and his brain healed.
+Brain injuries can vary a lot from person to person.
+It is important to individualize treatment for each person’s needs, and to adjust the treatment plan depending on improvement or setbacks.
+R.C.’s care plan placed a strong emphasis on speech in particular.

 Support for Family During Healing Period